Records detail Jeffrey Epstein's last days and prison system's scramble after his suicide

 Records detail Jeffrey Epstein’s last days and prison system’s scramble after his suicide

-The documents, including emails between jails officials and psychological evaluations, offer a fuller picture of Epstein as he awaited trial on sex trafficking charges at the now-shuttered Metropolitan Correctional Center.
+The documents, including emails between jail officials and psychological evaluations, offer a fuller picture of Epstein as he awaited trial on sex trafficking charges at the now-shuttered Metropolitan Correctional Center.

 Epstein killed himself at the federal jail in 2019.
 In the days and weeks that followed, corrections officials struggled to explain how such a high-profile detainee had managed to take his own life.